-In this tutorial we will showcase how easy it is to apply MLRun on your existing code.
-With only 7 lines of code, you will get:
+This tutorial showcases how easy it is to apply MLRun on your existing code.
+With only 7 lines of code, you get:

 - Experiment tracking Track every single run of your experiment to learn what yielded the best results. - Automatic Logging Log datasets, metrics results and plots with one line of code.
-MLRun will take care for all the rest - Parameterization Enable running your code with different parameters, run hyperparameters tuning and get the most out of your code. - Resource management Control the amount of resources available for your experiment.
+MLRun takes care for all the rest. - Parameterization Enable running your code with different parameters, run hyperparameters tuning and get the most out of your code. - Resource management Control the amount of resources available for your experiment.

-We will use this kaggle code by Sylas as an example, part of the competition New York City Taxi Fare Prediction.
+Use this kaggle code by Sylas as an example, part of the competition New York City Taxi Fare Prediction.